 Ready for the crazy part?
 This story isn't uncommon.
 Head over to our Student Success Hub to see how dozens of students have built up their publishing empires to well over six figures after starting with no publishing experience whatsoever.

+The publishing process and expenses to publish a book are different between each route.
 A traditional publishing deal typically comes with a negotiated advance based on the number of copies of a book that are estimated to sell.
 The traditional publishing process also includes several gatekeepers, such as literary agents, that ultimately determine how successful they think your book can be.
 These professionals will have extremely strict guidelines and feedback for your work and can also decide to drop you from the publishing house with very little notice.

 As a self-published author, you won't be entitled to any sort of advance, but your royalties will never be capped, and you'll never have to share them with anyone else.
 There are some downsides to self-publishing but the advantages far outweigh the cons.